yaakov123/hagana/README.md

 # Hagana

-Hagana provides runtime protection for your NodeJS applications from malicous packages.
+Hagana provides runtime protection for your NodeJS applications from malicious packages.

 ### The problem